flatironinstitute/sciware/07_RemoteWork/content.md

 ControlPath ~/.ssh/.%r@%h:%p
 ```

-Now if you run `ssh myhost` in two different windows, the second we re-use the first connection without authentication.
+Now if you run `ssh myhost` in two different windows, the second will re-use the first connection without authentication.

 ### Compression

-If you're on a *slow* connection (like DSL), compression may help
+If you're on a *slow* connection, compression may help

 ```
 Compression yes